RavanH/xml-sitemap-feed/readme.txt

 * Multiple post types - Include more than one post type in the same News Sitemap.
 * Keywords - Add the keywords tag to your News Sitemap.
 Keywords can be created from Tags, Categories or a dedicated Keywords taxonomy.
 * Stock tickers - Add stock tickers tag to your News Sitemap.
 A dedicated Stock Tickers taxonomy will be available to manage them.
-* Ping log - Keep a log of the latest pings to Google with exact date and response status.

 = Privacy / GDPR =